 The Rochester City School District

 Located in western New York along the shore of Lake Ontario, Rochester is the state’s third largest city.
 It has a population of approximately 220,000 and a median income of $31,257.
 African Americans and Hispanics compose 60% of the population.
-In 2004–05, the Rochester City School District (RCSD) served approximately 1,741 Pre-Kindergarten students at 64 sites; 33,055 K–12 students at 40 elementary and 19 secondary schools 11,555 adult students at an adult and family learning center and a program for young mothers.
+In 2004–05, the Rochester City School District (RCSD) served approximately 1,741 Pre-Kindergarten students at 64 sites; 33,055 K–12 students at 40 elementary and 19 secondary schools, 11,555 adult students at an adult and family learning center and a program for young mothers.
 The 2002, 2003, and 2004 district data indicate a steady number of limited-English-proficient (LEP) students (7%, 8%, and 8% in each measurable year, respectively) and a growing percentage of students eligible for free and reduced-price lunch (81%, 80%, 86% respectively, and 88% in 2005).
 The average ethnic composition at the K–12 level is 65% African-American, 20% Hispanic, 13% Caucasian, 2% Asian, and 0.4% American Indian or Alaskan Native.
 The district’s poverty rate was 86.2% for the 2004–05 school year, which is a 6.1% increase from the previous year.
 Rochester is one of the largest city school districts (along with Buffalo, Syracuse, and Yonkers) identified as having high student needs relative to district resource capacity (Citi-Data.com, n.d.; Learning Point Associates, 2005; Widerquist, 2001).

 Rochester is ranked 11th in the nation per capita for child poverty, ahead of New York City, Los Angeles, Chicago, and Washington, DC.
 Eighteen percent of Rochester’s African-American children live in extreme poverty, compared to eight percent nationally.
 All 59 of the RCSD schools meet the definition of “high concentration of low income students” (Learning Point Associates, 2006, p.
 2).